caspg/caspg.github.io/_drafts/playing-with-gpx-tracks-in-elixir-and-postgis.md

 ```

-In track's schema we can just use `Geo.PostGIS.Geometry` type which was added by `geo_postigs` package, but we have to remember that we specified our geometry type as `MULTILINESTRINGZ`.
+In track’s schema, we have to use `Geo.PostGIS.Geometry` type which was added by `geo_postigs` package.
+We have to remember that we specified our geometry type as `MULTILINESTRINGZ` and the database will enforce that.

 ```elixir
 # lib/gpx_phoenix/tracks/track.ex